 “Maybellene” was recorded in 1955.
 America was a much different place at the time.
 The mythology of it all is reflected in images such as Mrs. Cleaver (from the tv show, “Leave It To Beaver”); all pearls and high heels, bustling about the home, cleaning and preparing supper.
 Crooners filled the airwaves.
-Black musicians, like Berry, were relegated to the sidelines of the Entertainment world.
-Seeking a way into the music world, Berry sought the counsel of Blues legend, Muddy Waters who, in turn, directed him to a production company in Chicago called Chess Records, that was known to be open to producing the work of Black musicians.
+Black musicians like Berry were relegated to the sidelines of the Entertainment world.
+Seeking a way into the music world, Berry sought the counsel of Blues legend, Muddy Waters who, in turn, directed him to a production company in Chicago called Chess Records.
+At that time, Chess Records was a company that was known to be open to producing the work of Black musicians.
 At the time, Berry’s version of the song that would end up as “Maybellene” was called “Ida Mae”.
 Berry recorded it, and several others, and left the studio hoping that Chess Records would work their magic.
-Berry heard nothing from them for weeks until, one day, he happened to hear his song, in his voice, being played on the radio.
+Berry heard nothing from them for weeks until one day he happened to hear his song, in his voice, being played on the radio.
 Delighted and intrigued, he purchased a copy of the single.
 This is when the story of Rock n’ Roll took a turn.

 The video for this song is noteworthy, too.
 Check out the make up of the audience, their fashion and their demeanour as Berry plays.
 Because radio is an aural medium, many people did not know that Chuck Berry was actually Black until he appeared on the stage.
 Note how he came on late, after the introductions were made, even though his back-up band was already playing.
 While he is, generally, accorded much respect these days, it was different back then.
 It wasn’t easy for Black musicians to stray from their lane, as it were.
 Berry not only strayed from his lane, he obliterated the dividing lines.
 But, as this video clearly shows, the white audience doesn’t quite know what to make of him and their reception is, somewhat, chilly.
 Like Jackie Robinson in Baseball, Chuck Berry was a brave man.

 The story of “Maybellene” is one of the more important chapters in modern music history.
 It helped launch a new genre of music that changed popular music completely.
-Secondly, it helped expose the grift known as Payola and, as such, every musician who has followed in Chuck Berry’s wake has benefitted by being able to keep more of the earnings that they were entitled to.
-But, finally, and, perhaps, most importantly of all……”Maybellene” is a terrific, rocking song.
+Secondly, it helped expose the grift known as payola and therefore, every musician who has followed in Chuck Berry’s wake has benefitted by being able to keep more of the earnings that they were entitled to.
+But perhaps, most importantly of all……”Maybellene” is a terrific, rocking song.
 So, let your toes tap and fingers snap to the electrifying sounds of a true legend and trailblazer….the Man, himself, Mr. Chuck Berry!
 Enjoy!

 There is a website dedicated to maintaining the legacy of Chuck Berry.
-It cab be accessed by clicking on the link here.
+It can be accessed by clicking on the link here.

-Thanks to KEXP for supporting important musicians and promoting the music they produce.
+Thanks to Rolling Stone Magazine for supporting important musicians and promoting the music they produce.
 A link to their website can be found here.